Tzdboss007/Skilharvest-data-documentation-/README.md

 ```
 ---

+## Data Souce
+The source of data used in this Analysis if from skilhavest practical class  [ClICK HERE TO DOWNLOAD](http://SkilHavest.com/SkilHavest_Stationary_Supplies.csv)

-- sales of binder item and pencil in 2015
+- Sales of binder item and pencil in 2015

 |Item|Year|
 |----|----|